Fly: Anti-predator adaptations

 Flies are eaten by other animals at all stages of their development.
 The eggs and larvae are parasitised by other insects and are eaten by many creatures, some of which specialise in feeding on flies but most of which consume them as part of a mixed diet.
 Birds, bats, frogs, lizards, dragonflies and spiders are among the predators of flies.
 Many flies have evolved mimetic resemblances that aid their protection.
 Batesian mimicry is widespread with many hoverflies resembling bees and wasps, ants and some species of tephritid fruit fly resembling spiders.
-Some species of hoverfly are myrmecophilous, their young live and grow within the nests of ants.
+Some species of hoverfly are myrmecophilous—their young live and grow within the nests of ants.
 They are protected from the ants by imitating chemical odours given by ant colony members.
 Bombyliid bee flies such as Bombylius major are short-bodied, round, furry, and distinctly bee-like as they visit flowers for nectar, and are likely also Batesian mimics of bees.

 In contrast, Drosophila subobscura, a species of fly in the genus Drosophila, lacks a category of hemocytes that are present in other studied species of Drosophila, leading to an inability to defend against parasitic attacks, a form of innate immunodeficiency.

 Human interaction and cultural depictions

 Symbolism

 Flies play a variety of symbolic roles in different cultures.
 These include both positive and negative roles in religion.
 In the traditional Navajo religion, Big Fly is an important spirit being.
 In Christian demonology, Beelzebub is a demonic fly, the "Lord of the Flies", and a god of the Philistines.

 Flies have appeared in literature since ancient Sumer.
 In a Sumerian poem, a fly helps the goddess Inanna when her husband Dumuzid is being chased by galla demons.
 In the Mesopotamian versions of the flood myth, the dead corpses floating on the waters are compared to flies.
 Later, the gods are said to swarm "like flies" around the hero Utnapishtim's offering.
 Flies appear on Old Babylonian seals as symbols of Nergal, the god of death.
 Fly-shaped lapis lazuli beads were often worn in ancient Mesopotamia, along with other kinds of fly-jewellery.

+In Ancient Egypt, flies appear in amulets and as a military award for bravery and tenacity, due to the fact that they always come back when swatted at.
+It is thought that flies may have also been associated with the departing spirit of the dead, as they are often found near dead bodies.
+In modern Egypt, a similar belief persists in some areas to not swat at shiny green flies, as they may be carrying the soul of a recently deceased person.